Mythos and the Reality of AI‑Accelerated Vulnerabilities

 Looking forward, what will we see change and where do we need to change?

-One of Optiv’s field CISO’s, Bindi Dave, has shared her perspective on shrinking timeframes and preparing for the AI vulnerability storm.
+One of Optiv’s field CISO’s, Bindi Dave, has shared her perspective on why Mythos and AI have collapsed the window for cyber defense.
 Organizations will need to become more comfortable with a higher risk level by adopting more automation around vulnerability operations.
 What’s important to know?

 • Project Glasswing participants will hopefully leverage their access to improve their development pipelines and reduce the number of vulnerabilities they are releasing.
 There has been talk that if this happens, the need for vulnerability management and scanning will be less of a priority, but the likelihood of this happening for all operating systems and software being used by organizations is unlikely.
 However, it may alleviate the highest priority systems such as your primary OS versions and business software